Mom jeans. Fanny packs. Shoulder pads. The top trends that defined the 80s and 90s have crept back into contemporary looks.

 Erin designs hair accessories that are to be worn as statement pieces.

 “My products are designed to be worn as statement pieces, which is why I always gravitate to bright colours and eye-catching patterns.
 While people may think of scrunchies only as a way to contain a messy top knot, I think they’re much more than that: a bracelet, an accessory, and even a conversation piece!”

-Erin is currently working on an athletic and swimwear scrunchie line that is launching this summer.
+Erin launched a new athletic and swimwear scrunchie line this summer.